pageignore/vue-router-push/README.md

 `vrp /user/info/list`

-Make sure you have `vrp.config.json` in your root directory.
+Make sure you have a file `vrp.config.json` in your root directory.

 ```json
 {